lukateg/strength-age/README.md

 // -- check if there is better way to add chunking text prompt
 // -- check if all routes are covered with the fallback and if URL security is enough
 // -- check if actions that require modals have them
+// -- check if -- remove all loading...

 -- check why uploading calls 3 requests and is so slow /// create consistent pattern for loading skeleton, error case, and not found case create reusable components for error and not found case and use them across the app -- create custom fetch function with convex token
--- retry test multiple times and redirect back willaredirect you through multiple test reviews
 // - add error messages for each scenario that comes from the server -- iplement solution across all mutations and whole app
 // - lesson page should be new page because redirect works bad -- handle case when statusText: 'Service Unavailable' -- implement proper error boundary

--- use normaliseId across app where you use id from the url -- rename SelectFormItem to FormSelect
--- remove all loading...
+-- retry test multiple times and redirect back willaredirect you through multiple test reviews SOLUTION: create reusable test review component and new route for test review from class, then use the review component on both routes and just different router back route in header on different routes

 -- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
 -- replace all history back buttons with normal routes and align all layout patterns